 All business activities have an element of risk.
-Whenever you sell a product or provide a service, there’s potential, albeit probably very small, that something could go wrong and the customer comes back to you for some form of compensation.
-Or perhaps a key piece of equipment fails.
+Whenever you sell a product or provide a service, there’s potential, albeit probably minimal, that something could go wrong and the customer comes back to you for some form of compensation.
+Or perhaps an essential piece of equipment fails.
 Maybe you fall ill and can’t work.
 When you look at it, there are many reasons you might want to find ways to mitigate the impact of those things happen.

 Insurance doesn’t stop bad things from happening.
 But it helps minimise the pain caused y events that are often outside your control.